-An unhealthy dose of any of these can cause stress on the body and mind that can even lead to health problems such as headaches and migraines, high blood pressure, insomnia and heart attacks.
+An unhealthy dose of any of these can cause stress on the body and mind.
+These issues can even lead to health problems such as headaches, migraines, high blood pressure, insomnia and heart attacks.

 Yoga practice gives peace to the mind, initially temporarily during a yoga class, but this skill can be replicated in life to promote a healthy outlook.

 Yoga can be extremely detoxifying for both the body and mind.